 head.
 Foreword facing eyes gives an animal depth perception and is a key trademark of predators.

-As talked about before, the tail of T. rex contains an abnormally large M. caudofemoralis muscle.
-This muscle gave T. rex increased speed and agility, which is an ideal trait for a predator.
+As we now know, the tail of T. rex contains an abnormally large muscle which would have given T. rex increased speed and agility.

 In 2014 a paper was published by McCrea et al., discussing the first ever discovered trackway of a Tyrannosaurus.
-T. rex footprints are rare; only 2 trackways have ever been discovered.
-What is interesting about this British Columbia trackway is that it was made by 3 Tyrannosaurs next to each other at the same time (McCrea et al, 2014).
+The interesting about this trackway is that it was made by 3 Tyrannosaurs next to each other at the same time (McCrea et al, 2014).
 This shows some kind of "gregarious" or social behavior, which lends credibility to Tyrannosaurs hunting in packs.

 Figure 2 from Carbone et al (2011).